Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING READABILITY.md

 ### 3) Sentence length
 **What it does**: Checks whether the sentences exceed the recommended maximum length (default: 20 words, IT: 25 words, RU: 15 words, HE: 15 words, TR: 15 words).

-**When applies**: When the text (cleaned with sanitizeText) has more than 50 characters.
+**When applies**: When the (sanitized) has more than 50 characters.
 This is tied to the TextPresenceAssessment.

 **Name in code**: SentenceLengthInTextAssessment